John W. Gowdy: Education

 John graduated in 1893 from the Tilton Seminary in Tilton, New Hampshire.
 He then earned the A.B. degree in 1897 from Wesleyan University, Middletown, Connecticut.
 He graduated from Drew Theological Seminary in 1902 with the B.D. degree.
 He then earned the M.A. degree in 1915 from Columbia University.
 Baker University awarded him the honorary degree D.D. in 1909.
 Wesleyan did as well in 1914.
 Rev. Gowdy was also a member of the honorary fraternity Psi Upsilon.

 Missionary and academic ministry

 John Gowdy served as a teacher at the Tilton School in Tilton, New Hampshire, 1897–99.
 Following seminary graduation, he was ordained in the New Hampshire Annual Conference of the M.E.
 Church.
-He was appointed a Missionary Teacher at the Anglo-Chinese College in Foochow, China, serving in this position 1902–04.
-He also was a Class Leader in the Heavenly Rest Methodist Church in the Foochow Annual Conference.
+He was appointed a Missionary Teacher at the Anglo-Chinese College in Fuzhou, China, serving in this position 1902–04.
+He also was a Class Leader in the Heavenly Rest Methodist Church in the Fuzhou Annual Conference.
 The Rev. Gowdy then became President of the Anglo-Chinese College in 1904, serving until 1923.
 He became President of the Fukien Christian University in 1923, serving there until 1927.
-He also served as a trustee of both the Anglo-Chinese College, of Union Normal School in Foochow, and of the Tilton School in New Hampshire.
+He also served as a trustee of both the Anglo-Chinese College, of Union Normal School in Fuzhou, and of the Tilton School in New Hampshire.
 He also served on the Boards of Managers of both Anglo-Chinese and of Fukien.